lastlink/docs-1/1-getting-started/1-what-is-directus.md

 ----------

 ### Or don't connect anything at all!
 With the ability to create and manage any database schema you can dream up, maybe Directus **is** the project.
 Instead of paying $20/month for a rigid Project Management service, just throw together a quick schema with fields customized to your needs.
-Now you have a free solution that can easily grow to accommodate any new info you want to track.
+Now you have a free solution that can easily be extended to accommodate any new info you want to track.

-<small>Example Schema: _Project Management_</small>
+#### Example Schema: _Project Management_

 ```
 database
 ├── projects